ivan-sepulveda/CorrelateSocialMediaAndStocks/README.md

 ## Built With

-* [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+* [alpha_vantage](http://www.dropwizard.io/1.0.2/docs/) - Used to pull stock data
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please email me at iesepulveda@usfca.edu if you would like to collaborate on this project.
+If you are also an aspiring quant this project could significantly benefit both our skill sets.

 ## Versioning